chiraaax/Galaxy_Strike-MiniGame/README.md

 ## 🚀 Features

 - **Dynamic Gameplay:** Control your ship using arrow keys and blast enemies with your space bar.
+- **Rapid Fire Mode:** Take down enemies with rapid-fire bullets.
 - **Power-Ups:** Collect power-ups to enhance your firepower and gain temporary advantages.
+- **Dynamic Enemy Waves:** Enemies spawn at random intervals and positions, increasing the challenge.
+- **Collision Detection:** Bullets collide with enemies, updating your score.
+- **Health Bar and Score HUD:** Visualize your health and keep track of your high score.
 - **Level Progression:** Advance through increasingly difficult levels as you score more points.
 - **Responsive Design:** Works seamlessly on desktop and mobile devices.
 - **Customizable Experience:** Easily modify the game's appearance with simple CSS changes.

+## ⚙️ Technologies Used
+- HTML5 Canvas for rendering the game.
+- CSS3 for styling and layout.
+- Vanilla JavaScript for game logic and animations.

 ## 🎮 Controls